The List of Industry-Independent Experts

 Are The List coordinators available for interviews?

-Jeanne Lenzer, medical investigative journalist, associate editor, The BMJ, and author, The Danger Within Us: America’s Untested, Unregulated Medical Device Industry and One Man’s Battle to Survive It.
+Jeanne Lenzer, medical investigative journalist, contributor, The BMJ, and author, The Danger Within Us: America’s Untested, Unregulated Medical Device Industry and One Man’s Battle to Survive It.

 Gary Schwitzer, Publisher, HealthNewsReview.org, Adjunct Associate Professor in the University of Minnesota School of Public Health and former tenured professor of journalism at the University of Minnesota